 For me, the idea of the sublime is something that sometimes transcends reason, heightening the senses and questioning understanding.
 It is something of a special nature that cannot go unnoticed, evoking a strange fascination in the viewer.
 I attempt to build my work around these ideas.

-What motivates you to continue exploring new approaches and concepts in your art?
+What continues to drive you to explore new forms and visual languages in your work?

 My motivation is to explore and develop new forms, continually pushing the limits of my creativity, refining my technique, and delving into new creative formats to create a unique universe.